Aura Revive Massage Gun Review

 It’s a full-sized sports massager, but not as large as we earlier suspected.
 It measures about 6.3” x 8.4” x 2.4”.

 The handle isn’t adjustable, but it looks decent.
 It’s a little shorter than we have seen with many other guns, but it will do.
-The short handle is great for maneuverability but may come up a little short when you are trying to reach your back.
+The short handle is great for maneuverability, but may be a little short when trying to reach your back

-Since it’s a tad smaller than larger guns (e.g., Lifepro Sonic LX), we hoped it would also be lighter.
-We measured it on our high-precision scale and saw 1.92 pounds with a flat (heated) attachment mounted, so it is light indeed and within the optimum 1.9 – 2.2 lbs range (for a full-sized heated massage gun).
+Since it’s a tad smaller than larger guns (e.g., KiCA Evo), we hoped it would also be lighter.
+We measured it on our high-precision scale and found 1.92 pounds with the flat (heated) attachment mounted, indicating that it is indeed light and within the optimum range of 1.9 -2.2 lbs (for a full-sized heated massage gun – see the review).

 Also, we like that it’s well-balanced – most of the weight is in the handle.

-The handle diameter will feel okay for most folk, but guys with smaller hands may want something similar to the Ekrin 365.
+The handle diameter will feel okay for most folk, but guys with smaller hands may want something similar to the Ekrin 365 (review).
 Even so, this one will still hold.

 We only wish Aura had added a bit of rubber on the handle to increase the grip.
 We worry you’ll have to deal with sweaty hands if you use it for long sessions.